Prioritizing Sleep When Baby is Sick

-Once they are feeling better, jump right back in to the Moms on Call Sleep Guidelines and schedule according to littles age.
-Within 3-5 nights everyone will be sleeping well again.
+Once they are feeling better, jump right back into the Moms on Call Sleep Guidelines and schedule according to your littles’ age.
+Within 3-5 nights, everyone will be sleeping well again.

 For more tips to survive cold and flu season, check out Baby’s First Cold: A Parent’s Survival Guide written by Dr. Steven Goudy, Pediatric ENT.